-SeaMorgens currently use two different fabrics.
-A recycled polyester and a recycled nylon, which we are proud to say are safe and respectful of the environment thanks to the manufacturers policies aimed at safeguarding the planet.
-Water recovery, fumes treatment, independent production of energy, everything complies with a sustainable vision.
+SeaMorgens currently use two different fabrics, a recycled polyester and a recycled nylon.
+As well as being recycled, we are proud to say these fabrics are also safe and respectful of the environment thanks to the manufacturers policies aimed at safeguarding the planet.
+Water recovery, fumes treatment and independent production of energy are some of the reasons it complies with our sustainable vision.

 PET Plastic Bottles

 Our printed fabric is a sustainable polyester made of a 100% regenerated yarn from PET bottles.
 For every kg of yarn used to produce 4 meters of sustainable fabric 48 bottles are recycled; thus, every kg of yarn from PET bottles used, prevents 1,75 kg of CO2 to be released into the atmosphere.
-This process of converting PET into recycled polyester requires much less energy than in the case of normal polyester, it takes 33-53% less energy.
+This process of converting PET into recycled polyester actually requires 33-35% less energy than in the case of normal polyester.

 Another benefit is that the garments created from recycled polyester can be recycled again and again with no degradation of quality, allowing us to minimize wastage.
 This means garment manufacture could potentially become a closed loop system, polyester could forever be reused and recycled.